slawciu/gitlab-issue-action/README.md

-# Hello world javascript action
+# Gitlab issue action

 This action moves related gitlab issue to provided column (sets the label) when PR is created.
+Branch name should start with issue number, so for issue 1337, there should be `1337-my-branch`

 ## Inputs
 ### `gitlab-url`